icooper/iandoesracing/_posts/2018-12-31-getting-legal.md

 The inspector was using an inspection checklist that was clearly written for cars, so I pointed out to him that no motorcycles are equipped with doors, which were also on his checklist.
 It went predictably downhill from there and I left a bit frustrated and without the inspection that I needed in order to register the bike.

 I called the sheriff's office to confirm with them that turn signals were not required.
-They suggested trying another inspector so I traveled across the county to the other county clerk's office.
+They suggested trying another inspector so I traveled across the county to the county clerk's other office location.
 There the inspector was much more informed and gave me a passing inspection without any issues despite copious amounts of mud caked everywhere and a mostly-dead battery.

 ## Insurance